particle-iot/docs/src/content/reference/device-os/firmware.md

 ### File read and write - CloudEvent

-Events can be saved to a file and restored from a file easily.
-This might be useful if you want to store events to the file system when offline and send then after connecting to the cloud.
+Event data can be saved to a file and restored from a file easily.
 For more information about the file system, see [File system](/reference/device-os/file-system/) and [File system API](#file-system).

 #### loadData - CloudEvent

+Loads the data in a `CloudEvent` from a file.
+Note that this only loads the data, not the other parameters like name, content-type, etc.

+Returns 0 on success or a non-zero system error code.

 ```cpp
 // PROTOTYPE
 CloudEvent& loadData(const char* path)
 ```

 #### saveData - CloudEvent

+Saves the data in a `CloudEvent` to a file.
+Note that this only saves the data, not the other parameters like name, content-type, etc.

+Returns 0 on success or a non-zero system error code.

 ```cpp
 // PROTOTYPE